-This framework provides guidance for resuming on-campus operations in Kingston to complement the University’s previously released direction on resuming teaching and research activities.
-We are committed to the health and safety of our entire community.
-The advice of public health authorities will guide and inform the approach to returning to our campus.
+This framework provides guidance for resuming on-campus operations in Kingston to complement the university’s previously released direction on resuming teaching and research activities.
+We are committed to the health and safety of our entire community, and the advice of public health authorities will continue to guide and inform our safe return to campus.

-Unit and client service needs between now and December 2021 will vary; some may require most of their team members on campus in the near term to prepare for incoming students, increased research and graduate student activity in the summer, while other units may elect (where operationally feasible) to have more staff remain in a remote working arrangement throughout the Fall.
+Unit and client service needs between now and December 2021 will vary; some may require most of their team members on campus in the near term, while other units may elect (where operationally feasible) to have more staff remain in a remote working arrangement throughout the Fall.

 It is anticipated the new normal of on-campus operations will be achieved by Winter 2022, with all staff who are returning to in-person work back on the Kingston campus by January 2022.

 In compliance with provincial guidelines, Queen's has also created a Continuity of Education Plan 2021-22, to guide its response should in-person teaching and learning be disrupted.